Tundra swan: Predation

 Healthy adult birds have few natural predators.
 The Arctic fox (Vulpes lagopus), parasitic jaegers (Stercorarius parasiticus), and glaucous gull (Larus hyperboreus) can take the eggs and hatchlings.
 Adults typically can stand their ground and displace foxes and birds but occasionally they are successful when both adults are absent due to disturbance or territorial dispute.
 Another surprisingly serious nest predator for tundra swans are brown bears (Ursus arctos), which were apparently the primary cause of nesting failure in both the Arctic National Wildlife Refuge and Izembek National Wildlife Refuge.
 Other potential nest predators include red fox (Vulpes vulpes), golden eagles (Aquila chrysaetos).
 Brown bear, golden eagles and rarely, gray wolves (Canis lupus) may on occasion succeed at capturing and killing an adult.
 Small or avian predators usually elicit either an aggressive response or the behavior of sitting tight on nests while larger mammals, perhaps more dangerous to adults, usually elicit the response of leading the cygnets into deep waters and standing still until they pass.
-About 15% of the adults die each year from various causes, and thus the average lifespan in the wild is about 10 years.
-The oldest recorded tundra swan was over 24 years old.